archi-contribs/specialization-plugin/README.md

 # specialization-plugin
-The specialization plugin is designed to specialize concepts (figure, icon, etc.) inside Archi.
+The specialization plugin is designed to specialize concepts (figures, icons, etc.) inside Archi.

-It allows one to replace icons and labels of Archi components in a view and/or the model tree.
+ Icons and labels of Archi components can be replaced in a view and/or the model tree.
 This is done by configuring the properties of Archi elements.

 This plugin is compatible with all my other plugins and with the GitHub persistence plugin.
 Archi users who open a model, but don't have the specialization images or plugin will just see the standard icons.

 ### Installation procedure
-To install the plugin, just download the .jar file to Archi's **_plugins_** folder and (re)start Archi.
+To install the plugin, download the .jar file to Archi's **_plugins_** folder and (re)start Archi.
+If you're using a Mac, this folder is located inside the
+**_Contents_**  > **_Eclipse_** folder.
 ### Configuring the plugin
 On Archi's preferences pages, you can:
 1. Check and automatically install new versions of the plugin